How to use Passwordless Login Link Authentication

 The check_route

-must be an existing route and it will be used to
+must be the name of an existing route and it will be used to

 generate the login link that will authenticate the user.
 You don’t need a